BranchMetrics/react-native-branch-deep-linking-attribution/docs/setup.md

     }
     ```

-1. Override onStart, onStop and onNewIntent in MainActivity.java to handle branch links (`android/app/src/[...]/MainActivity.java`)
+1. Override onStart and onNewIntent in MainActivity.java to handle branch links (`android/app/src/[...]/MainActivity.java`)
     ```java
     import io.branch.rnbranch.*; // <-- add this
     import android.content.Intent; // <-- and this